-Figure 3: the Cloud Computing course at the University of Piemonte Orientale
+Figure 2: the Cloud Computing for Data Intensitve Sciences course at Indiana University

-- Module 1: Introduction to Cloud Computing

-- Module 2: Introduction to Eucalyptus, Nimbus, and OpenNebula

 - Module 3: Eucalyptus: Image Management; Monitoring and Cloning, HybridFox

 - Module 4: Nimbus LAMP + CMS installation

 - Module 5: One-click Cluster

 FutureGrid allowed students to implement a service, such as a web server, and to monitor its response time.
 A scheduler, considering the response time, decided where/when to switch on/off virtual machines.